knative/serving/docs/telemetry.md

 ```
 Then open Kibana UI at this [link](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana)
 (*it might take a couple of minutes for the proxy to work*).
-When Kibana is opened the first time, it will ask you to crete an index.
+When Kibana is opened the first time, it will ask you to create an index.
 Accept the default options as is.
 As logs get ingested,
 new fields will be discovered and to have them indexed, go to Management -> Index Patterns -> Refresh button (on top right) -> Refresh fields.

 ### Accessing metrics